Marcus Terentius Varro: Works

+Varro is considered, alongside the later Numenius and Porphyry, an example of pagan thinkers who held appreciative views on Judaism.
+He wrote that Roman religion would have been more devout had it followed the Jews' aniconic worship, and held that Jupiter and the God of the Jews were one deity under different names.

 All of the manuscripts of Cato's treatise De agri cultura also include a copy of Varro's De re rustica.
-J.G.
-Schneider and Heinrich Keil showed that the existing manuscripts directly or indirectly descend from a long-lost manuscript called the Marcianus, which was once in the Biblioteca Marciana in Venice and described by Petrus Victorinus as liber antiquissimus et fidelissimus (lit. 'a book most ancient and faithful').
+J. G. Schneider and Heinrich Keil showed that the existing manuscripts directly or indirectly descend from a long-lost manuscript called the Marcianus, which was once in the Biblioteca Marciana in Venice and described by Petrus Victorinus as liber antiquissimus et fidelissimus (lit. 'a book most ancient and faithful').
 The oldest existing manuscript is the Codex Parisinus 6842, written in Italy at some point before the end of the 12th century.
 The editio princeps was printed at Venice in 1472; Angelo Politian's collation of the Marcianus against his copy of this first printing is considered an important witness for the text.

 A modern scholar, Bertha Tilly, assesses Varro's work as follows:

 For the immense mass of work completed, for his patriotic fervour, his high moral sentiments, for versatility in forms of writing and in subjects, for the vast range of material, Varro towers above all his contemporaries and his successors: he was distinguished for learning as no other man had ever been or was to be.